Implement your own Riemannian Geometry#

 time_start = time.perf_counter()

-parallel_transport = surface_metric.ladder_parallel_transport(
+parallel_transport = surface.metric.ladder_parallel_transport(

 tangent_vec=tangent_vec_to_transport,